uhh-lt/SCoT/scotti.md

 SCoTTi is a fork of the open-source software SCoT (Sense Clustering over Time).
 It is developed by Christian Haase for his Master Thesis at the FernUniversität Hagen.
 Christian Haase is also the lead developer of version 2 of SCoT.
 In which respects is SCoTTi different to SCoT?

 1. SCoT is based on distributional semantics calculated with the JoBim-text-framework.
 SCoTTi, on the contrary, is based on a new custom semantic system developed by Christian Haase that analyses Hashtags in the context of "text-embedded metadata".
-2. SCoT uses at its core a graph-optimized algorithm "over time" by Biemann, while SCoTTi uses a different core algorithm by Haase "in time".
+2. SCoT uses at its core a graph-optimized algorithm "over time" by Biemann, while SCoTTi uses a different algorithm by Haase "in time".
 The SCoTTi-algorithm is optimized to distinguish more sharply between long-lived and short-lived hashtag-clusters.
 3. SCoTTi offers additional functionality, in particular a choice of graph-shaping-algorithms that feed into a Machine Learning - Component that can utilize the semantic time-series of SCoTTi for transductive learning.

-SCoTTi does not need a new user guide.
+There is no seperate user guide for SCoTTi.
 It is recommended to follow the user guide for SCoT.
 Further information on SCoTTi will be published in Haase's master thesis.

-The functionalities and usage of SCoT (and SCotti) are described in the [user guide](userGuide.md).
+The functionalities and usage of SCoT are described in the [user guide](userGuide.md).
 If you would like to deploy or develop SCoT or SCoTTi yourself, see [installation guide](installationGuide.md).
  The project SCoT is maintained by the [Language Technology Group at Universität Hamburg](https://www.inf.uni-hamburg.de/en/inst/ab/lt/home.html).
  The project SCoTTi is maintained by Christian Haase.
+The author would like to thank the developer of version 1 of SCoT, Inga Kempfert, who holds part of the MIT-Open Source license for SCoT.

 *** SCOT-Developers:**
 * [Christian Haase](https://www2.informatik.uni-hamburg.de/fiona/pers.php?lang=de#haase) [Version 2] - also developer of the fork SCoTTi